potassco/clorm/docs/clorm/integration.rst

 ---------------

-While extracting ``Symbol`` objects from ``Predicates`` is sufficient to use ClORM with the Clingo solver it is still not a particularly clean interface and can result in unnecessary boilerplate code.
-To avoid this the ``clorm.clingo`` module fully integrates ClORM objects into the Clingo API.
+While extracting ``Symbol`` objects from ``Predicates`` is sufficient to use Clorm with the Clingo solver it is still not a particularly clean interface and can result in unnecessary boilerplate code.
+To avoid this the ``clorm.clingo`` module fully integrates Clorm objects into the Clingo API.
 It does this by providing wrapper classes around the key Clingo classes:

 * ``Control`` is the heart of the interface to the reasoner and determines when